ranand12/blog/_posts/2020-02-21-Linux for the Windows Guy - Getting started & Essential tools.md

 #### What does it do ?

 Once you have the WSL setup, the next thing is to install Windows Terminal.
-Your productivity will skyrocket once you install this and you thank me later :) You can have multiple sessions of PowerShell, WSL, Good old command prompt, Azure Cloud Shell and much more ( this is super configurable) - all in **ONE SINGLE TERMINAL** !!
+Your productivity will skyrocket once you install this and you can thank me later :) You can have multiple sessions of PowerShell, WSL, Good old command prompt, Azure Cloud Shell and much more ( this is super configurable) - all in **ONE SINGLE TERMINAL** !!